 Oneitis: The persistent, erroneous belief that one woman is more special than the others.
 Examples include: “she’s the only one for me!” or “I’ll never get someone better”.
 Usually leads to needy behavior.

 Post-Breakup Fireworks (PBF): Emotionally charged exchanges that take place after a breakup, usually by phone, social media, or email.
-Can be accusatory in nature, but more often is a one-sided display of sadness.
+Can be accusatory in nature, but more often is a two-sided display of sadness.

 Scarcity Mindset: The fearful state you find yourself in when you don’t have an abundance of options.
 As it relates to dating, this is when you don’t have options in women, or the skills to quickly acquire new ones after a breakup.